reedhamO/Pong/README.md

 Made using Python using Turtle module.

 ### Pong v2.0
-Made using Python with Pygame module a.nd SQL databse
+Made using Python with Pygame module and SQL databse